Elijah Bryant: Milwaukee Bucks (2021)

 On May 13, 2021, Bryant signed with the Milwaukee Bucks.
 In his first and only regular-season NBA game, Bryant scored 16 points against the Chicago Bulls on May 16, 2021, in the Bucks' season finale.
 Bryant won an NBA championship when the Bucks defeated the Phoenix Suns in 6 games of the 2021 NBA Finals.
 By playing 11 playoff games and only one regular season game in his career, Bryant has played in 10 more playoffs games in his career than he has regular season games.
 In those 11 playoff games he averaged 1.3 points 1.1 rebounds in 4.5 minutes per game.
 On September 26, he was waived by the Bucks, but was re-signed three days later.
 On October 14, the Bucks waived Bryant.

-Anadolu Efes (2021–present)
+Anadolu Efes (2021–2025)

 On October 18, 2021, Bryant signed with Anadolu Efes of the Basketbol Süper Ligi in Turkey.
+On June 22, 2023, it was announced that he had renewed his contract for another two years.

+On October 15, 2024, Bryant was suspended for Round 3 of the 2024-2025 Turkish Airlines EuroLeague Regular Season.
+He was also fined 10,000 euros.
+Bryant got into a scuffle under the basket with Tarik Biberovic with referees having to intervene and break them apart, ultimately resulting in both of them being ejected and both were suspended for one match.

+On July 1, 2025, Bryant amicably parted ways with the Turkish powerhouse after four successful seasons together.

+Hapoel Tel Aviv (2025–present)

+On July 6, 2025, Bryant signed with Hapoel Tel Aviv of the Israeli Ligat HaAl.